Beaver Falls Cutlery Company: Labor dispute, 1872

 In 1872 the company was stable and Harmony was making a profit.
 At this point the largely English skilled workforce took the opportunity to initiate a labor dispute and strike for higher wages.
 The director John Reeves refused the demand.
 Instead he closed the factory, then he gave a five-year contract to 225 Chinese workers gradually brought in from California and New Orleans.
 With them was Madam Chow, the wife of Chow Hung and the only Chinese woman at Beaver Falls at that time.
 The Beaver County Times has suggested that it was she who brought the antique manuscript of Dream of the Red Chamber which was discovered at Beaver Falls in 2019.
-Reeves brought in the Chinese with some difficulty, travelling for fifteen days to San Francisco to find only reluctant travellers, then riding the new railroad to New Orleans to gratefully collect his first seventy Chinese men who had been working on the railway.
+Reeves brought in the Chinese with some difficulty, travelling for fifteen days to San Francisco to find only reluctant travelers, then riding the new railroad to New Orleans to gratefully collect his first seventy Chinese men who had been working on the railway.
 Another thirty men followed them to Beaver Falls the following week.
 A further influence in this matter was the Methodist minister Reverend Dyer, a missionary who knew that the Chinese worked hard and did not drink.

 It was not an easy transition though.
 The Chinese were met off the train by an angry mob of workers, and saloon keepers who had discovered that the Chinese did not drink.
 The local policeman, assisted by John Reeves and Judge Henry Hice, had to keep order for some weeks.
 The Chinese workers resided in The Old Mansion House, built in 1875 with a cookhouse, dining room and sleeping quarters, at the corner of Third Street and Seventh Avenue.
 The contract for the Chinese workers was with San Francisco merchant Ah Chuck, who had the responsibility of returning their bodies to China should they die in American employ.
 The contract provided for rice, sleeping quarters and a gold dollar a day for each man.
 Ah Chuck also provided an interpreter, Lee Ten Pay.